MaaMarBen-source/OlympusDAO_PoC/README.md

-Disclaimer

-For research & educational purposes only.
-Do not use on mainnet or with real funds.

-Author: MaaMarBen – OlympusDAO V3 CrossChainBridge PoC
+Author: MaaMarBen
+Disclaimer: This PoC is for security research purposes only.